top of page

 Conjugal partner:

-Person living outside Canada who has had a conjugal relationship for at least one year with someone living in Canada, but who cannot join their spouse for reasons beyond their control.
-Conjugal partners can be of the opposite sex or of the same sex.
+Person living outside of Canada with whom you have been maintaining a conjugal relationship for at least 1 year, but with whom you cannot reunite for reasons beyond your control.
+Conjugal partners can be of the same or opposite sexes.

 Partenaire conjugal